 My guide told met hat Vietnamese legend has it that a dragon laid her eggs, which are the islands we see today, in Ha Long Bay (which means “descending dragon”) and then reared them in Bai Tu Long before ascending again to the heavens.

-Supposedly the limestone karsts are a bit higher in Ha Long Bay and there’s a slightly denser concentration of islands.
+Supposedly some of the limestone karsts are a bit higher in Ha Long Bay and there’s a slightly denser concentration of islands.

 But having been to both bays, I can confidently tell you that I was completely and utterly unable to tell the difference the two by appearance.